dyrnade/HotelFinder/README.md

 ====================================================

 Bugs:
- - TopBar is getting over on small screans.
+ - TopBar is getting over on small screens.